 Here are some materials to avoid adding to a compost heap or bin:

 There’s more than one way to compost at home.
-You could embrace indoor composting, where you keep a bin in your kitchen or create compost piles in a backyard.
+You could embrace indoor composting, keeping a bin in your kitchen, or creating compost piles in a backyard.